brianhouse/art_and_code/assignments/00_scores.md

-# Sketch #0: Score for Drawing
+# Sketch #0: Drawing Code

+Make a drawing.
+Keep it simple and take only two minutes to do it.
+It can be abstract or figurative.

-Write step by step instructions (a "score") that when followed will result in a drawing.
+Now write step by step instructions (a "score") that when followed will result in this drawing.

-(Once you have written your instructions, don't verbally amend them.)

-Have two people follow your instructions and display the results together.
+Give the instructions to someone else and have them follow them to make a new drawing.

+Display the two drawings together.

-Keep your instructions for next week.
+(Keep your instructions for next week.)